-81.208.
+81.209.
 The application of sS policies in each joint location is not always reasonably practicable or manageable and may not offer best value for money.
 JSP 770 (Tri-Service Operational and Non-Operational Welfare Policy) outlines the following:

 a.
-Joint Units under SS Command.
+Joint Units under sS Command.
 These units follow the policy of the sS command or established welfare practices of the unit.
 However, subject to agreement, sS may make additional arrangements at their own expense.
+Nevertheless, sS should be prepared to offer specialist support as required.
+Commanders of Joint units are to ensure that their policy is disseminated to all personnel through induction briefs and unit orders.